pjcroxas/HRDD-DATMS/README.md

 # HRDD-DATMS
+1. Before pulling the repo, make sure that you checkout the master branch which contains the original copy of the program.
-Before running the commands below, make sure you are inside the root folder.
+2. Before running the commands below, make sure you are inside the root folder.

 ### Installing the dependencies: